microsoft/CNTK/contrib/Python/doc/concepts.rst

 - When preparing input-files for CNTK.
 The values have to be provided in column-major order.
 - When changing the shape of a tensor.

-This concept extends to arrays of higher dimensions, see `<https://en.wikipedia.org/wiki/Row-major_order>`_

 Computational Networks